WebOrigami/docs/src/content/language/scope.md

 This also works, because Graph Origami works from the graph defining `index.html` up to the current folder.

-### An example that doesn't work
+## Define a project root with ori.config.js

-Let's consider what would happen if you moved `greet.js` from the `src` folder to the project root:
+Let's consider what would happen in the above project if you moved `greet.js` from the `src` folder to the project root:

 ```
 greet.js